MicrosoftDocs/azure-docs-powershell/azuresmps-4.0.0/Azure/Revoke-AzureHDInsightHttpServicesAccess.md

 ```

 ### -Name
-Specifies the name of an Azure HDInsight cluster.
+Specifies the name of a cluster.
+This cmdlet disables HTTP access to the cluster that this parameter specifies.

 ```yaml
 Type: String